 Trowbridge et al (2012) Haploinsufficiency of Dnmt1 impairs leukemia stem cell function through derepression of bivalent chromatin domains.
 BMC Cancer 26 344 PMID: 22345515

 Do you know of a great paper that uses Decitabine from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Decitabine